MRT Line 3 (Metro Manila)

-The line is open from 4:40 a.m.
-PHT (UTC+8) until 10:10 p.m. on a daily basis.
-It operates almost every day of the year unless otherwise announced.
-Special schedules are announced via the public address system in every station and also in newspapers and other mass media.
-During Holy Week, a public holiday in the Philippines, the line is closed for annual maintenance, owing to fewer commuters and traffic around the metro, leaving the EDSA Carousel as an alternative mode of transport.
-Normal operation resumes after Easter Sunday.
-During the Christmas and year-end holidays, the operating hours of the line are shortened due to the low ridership of the line during the holidays.

-It has experimented with extended opening hours, the first of which included 24-hour operations beginning on June 1, 2009 (primarily aimed at serving call center agents and other workers in the business process outsourcing sector).
-Citing low ridership figures and financial losses, this was suspended after two days, and operations were instead extended from 5:00 a.m. to 1:00 am.
-Operations subsequently returned to the former schedule (5:30 a.m. until 11:00 p.m. on weekdays, and 5:30 a.m. until 10:00 pm during weekends and holidays) by April 2010, but services were again extended starting March 10, 2014, with trains running on a trial basis from 4:30 am to 11:30 pm in anticipation of major traffic buildup in light of several major road projects beginning in 2014.

 History

 Early planning

 In 1973, the Overseas Technical Cooperation Agency (OTCA; predecessor of the Japan International Cooperation Agency) presented a plan to construct five subway lines in Metro Manila.
 The study was known as the Urban Transport Study in the Manila Metropolitan Area.
 One of the five lines, Line 3, was planned as a 24.3 km line along Epifanio de los Santos Avenue (EDSA), the region's busiest road corridor.
 The plan would have resolved the traffic problems of Metro Manila and would have taken 15 years to complete.

 Another study by JICA was presented in 1976 which included the five lines proposed in 1973.
 The study recommended heavy rail due to the rising population.

 During the construction of the first line of the Manila Light Rail Transit System in the early 1980s, Electrowatt Engineering Services of Zürich designed a comprehensive plan for metro service in Metro Manila.
 The plan—still used as the basis for planning new metro lines—consisted of a 150 km network of rapid transit lines spanning all major corridors within 20 years.
 The study integrated the previous 1973 OTCA study, the 1976 JICA study, and the 1977 Freeman Fox and Associates study, which was used as the basis for the LRT Line 1.